Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 What the evidence actually shows

-Honest summary first: modern controlled human trials on prickly lettuce are essentially absent.
-Almost all of the pharmacological data we have comes from (a) isolated compounds tested in rodents, (b) crude plant extracts tested on isolated animal tissue, and (c) historical case reports.
-That is enough to say “there is likely something there,” but not enough to say it treats any specific condition.
+Here is the honest version: there are essentially no controlled human trials of prickly lettuce.
+Almost everything pharmacological comes from three places — isolated compounds tested in rodents, crude extracts tested on isolated animal tissue, and a handful of clinical reports, most of them about toxicity.
+That is enough to say something real is probably happening at the molecular level.
+It is not enough to say the plant treats any specific condition.

 Sedation and sleep